The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 Content refers to the entire body of the message from beginning to end.
 It is essential information for the discussion.
 Content is the whole script of the conversation.

 For example, the lecturer is teaching students about noise in communication.
-So, the full speech about communication noise is the content of the message.
+So, the full speech about communication noise is the message’s content.

 Elements